Prompt to Restore, Restore to Prompt: Cyclic Prompting for Universal Adverse Weather Removal: Experiments

 \textbf{Effect of EPM}.
 In this work, the EPM aims at leveraging constrained restoration priors to embed weather-free representations into the C2P, constituting a cyclic C2P to further refine the restoration process.
 To study its effect, we use the baseline model with initial C2P as the reference.
 As shown in Table~\ref{tab:abl_EPM}, the model replaces the visual prompt in the initial C2P with the weather-free prompt from the generated image in the 1st iteration can discover restoration-related information to improve the decoder features, thereby leading to higher scores.

 In CyclicPrompt, the residual prior is incorporated to enrich visual characteristics for better detail recovery along with EPM.
 We now present the experimental results to verify its impact.
-First, in Table~\ref{tab:abl_EPM}, we observe that it assists well the model and enhances the performance notably.
+In Table~\ref{tab:abl_EPM}, we observe that it contributes to performance gains.
+When we combine it with the weather-free prompt, one can see that it assists the model well and enhances the performance notably.
 Moreover, in Fig.~\ref{fig:abl_vis_rcp}, we visualize the residual prior map and corresponding feature maps before and after the RPM.
 There are two observations: (1) the prior (Fig.~\ref{fig:abl_vis_rcp}(b)) is weather-invariant and allows expressing the contextualized information of scenes.
 (2) By modulating the decoder feature (Fig.~\ref{fig:abl_vis_rcp}(c)) with the prior, the model can effectively emphasize the textures and structures (Fig.~\ref{fig:abl_vis_rcp}(d)), improving the representation capacity for reconstruction.

+\textbf{Impact of Hypaerparameter $\lambda$}.
+We conduct six groups of experiments with the $\lambda$ value ranging from 0.1 to 4, respectively, where the results are illustrated in Table~\ref{tab:loss_iter2}.
+We can see that as $\lambda$ increases within the range of $\leq1$, the model performance demonstrates observable gains and converges when $\lambda=1$, which indicates that enhancing the impact of the second iteration contributes to improved model effectiveness.
+Besides, $\lambda > 1$ amplifies the impact of the second iteration beyond the first, where the model performance exhibits minimal fluctuations.
+Hence, we ultimately selected $\lambda=1$ in our experiments.

+\textbf{Influence of Iteration Number}.
+The proposed CyclicPrompt contains two iterations that perform ``Prompt-Restore-Prompt''.
+To study the influence of the iteration number in UAWR, based on the second iteration, we further extract high-quality image features from the restoration results as restoration priors and perform refinement, thereby constructing model variants with 3 and 4 iterations, respectively.
+As quantitatively demonstrated in Table \ref{tab:iteration_num}, the PSNR metric exhibits insensitivity to the iteration number.
+While extending the model to 3 iterations yields a marginal SSIM improvement (0.9266 vs. 0.9251), this gain incurs a substantial computational overhead of about 90.5G FLOPs.
+Furthermore, the model with 4 iterations surprisingly degrades in SSIM with more FLOPs.
+Consequently, to maintain an optimal balance between efficiency and restoration quality, we set the iteration number to 2 as the final configuration.